 What tax form do Nunavut residents need to file with their annual income tax return?

 Residents should use Form NU428 to calculate their territorial taxes and credits for their tax return.
 Complete this form after finishing steps 1 to 5 of your federal income tax return.
 If you were a resident of Nunavut at the end of the year, you need to fill out Form NU428.
-The rules for most Nunavut non-refundable tax credits are similar to federal ones, but the amounts and calculations may differ.
+The rules for most Nunavut non-refundable tax credits are similar to those in the federal system, but the amounts and calculations may differ.

 How does Nunavut’s income tax position compare to that of the rest of Canada?